-Accounting Standards for Private Companies in UAE
+Accounting Standards in UAE for Private Companies

 There has been a considerable increase in the number of companies in the UAE, and the number of incorporations is still increasing.
 This increase is because of the tax-free business environment and the state of the art infrastructure that the UAE provides to the companies.
 The various tax benefits and the advantages from the side of the government make setting up a business in UAE a very beneficial option.